 Subject to the terms of the Lincoln Park Purchase Agreement, we have the right, in our sole discretion, to present Lincoln Park with a purchase notice (a "Regular Purchase Notice"), provided that the closing stock price of the common stock on the Nasdaq is not below \$3.00 per share.
 Each Regular Purchase Notice would direct Lincoln Park to purchase up to \$500,000 of Purchase Shares (a "Regular Purchase"), which amounts may be increased under certain circumstances.
 Lincoln Park's committed obligation under any single Regular Purchase generally will not exceed \$1.0 million.
-The Lincoln Park Purchase Agreement provides for a purchase price per Purchase Shares for each Regular Purchase (the "Purchase Price") equal to the lesser of (i) the lowest sale price of the common stock on the Nasdaq on the purchase date of such shares; and (ii) the average of the three lowest closing sale prices for the common stock traded on the Nasdaq during the ten consecutive business days ending on the business day immediately preceding the purchase date of such shares.
+The Lincoln Park Purchase Agreement provides for a purchase price per Purchase for each Regular Purchase (the "Purchase Price") equal to the lesser of (i) the lowest sale price of the common stock on the Nasdaq on the purchase date of such shares; and (ii) the average of the three lowest closing sale prices for the common stock traded on the Nasdaq during the ten consecutive business days ending on the business day immediately preceding the purchase date of such shares.

-In addition, on any date on which we submit a Regular Purchase Notice for the maximum amount allowed for such a Regular Purchase to Lincoln Park, we also have the right, in our sole discretion, to present Lincoln Park with an accelerated purchase notice (an "Accelerated Purchase Notice"), directing Lincoln Park to purchase an amount of Purchase Shares (an "Accelerated Purchase"), which number of Purchase Shares will not exceed the lesser of (i) 300% of the number of shares purchased pursuant to such Regular Purchase Notice and (ii) 30% of the total volume of shares of the common stock traded on the Nasdaq during the Accelerated Purchase period.
-The purchase price per Purchase Share for each such Accelerated Purchase will be equal to the lesser of 95% of (i) the volume-weighted average price of the common stock on the Nasdaq during the applicable Accelerated Purchase date; and (ii) the closing sale price of the common stock on the Nasdaq on the applicable Accelerated Purchase shares under the Lincoln Park Purchase Agreement unless we comply with the terms of the RRA.
+In addition, on any date on which we submit a Regular Purchase Notice for the maximum amount allowed for such a Regular Purchase to Lincoln Park, we also have the right, in our sole discretion, to present Lincoln Park with an accelerated purchase notice (an "Accelerated Purchase Notice"), directing Lincoln Park to purchase an amount of Purchase Shares (an "Accelerated Purchase"), which number of Purchase Shares will not exceed the lesser of (i) 300% of the number of shares purchased purchase period.
+The purchase price per Purchase Share for each such Accelerated Purchase will be equal to the lesser of 95% of (i) the volume-weighted average price of the common stock on the Nasdaq during the applicable Accelerated Purchase period on the applicable Accelerated Purchase date; and (ii) the closing sale price of the common stock on the Nasdaq on the applicable Accelerated Purchase date.
+Lincoln Park has no obligation to purchase shares under the Lincoln Park Purchase Agreement unless we comply with the terms of the RRA.